 - activation of the advertisement for 30 days on two separate websites at the same time: Otodom and OLX;

-- TOP promotion (top of the list) for 30 days, that is for the entire period of the publication of the advertisement.
+- TOP promotion (top of the list) for 10 days.

 Decide for yourself when you wish your advertisement to appear at the top of the list.